bctiemann/pri/README.md

 - Ideally, view logic should be sparse as well; any methods or logic which processes or transforms data from the database should reside in the models, i.e. as properties or model methods, which can then be invoked on the model instances returned by the ORM.
-See `rentals.models.Vehicle` for an example model class demonstrating these approaches.
+See `fleet.models.Vehicle` for an example model class demonstrating these approaches.
 (This follows the model-view-controller principle of separation of concerns)

 `urls.py` in each app directory defines the URL patterns which map to specific views.
 Each app's `urls.py` is conventionally